MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

 ## 4. Add APIs to function app and redeploy to Azure

-In this article of the series, you add APIs to add and delete resource groups, then redeploy your Azure Function app in Visual Studio Code.
+Add APIs to add and delete resource groups, then redeploy your Azure Function app in Visual Studio Code.

-At this point in the article series, you created a local function app with one API to list your subscription's resource groups and you deployed that app to Azure.
+At this point in the tutorial, you created a local function app with one API to list your subscription's resource groups and you deployed that app to Azure.
 As an Azure developer, you may want to create or delete resource groups as part of your process automation pipeline.

 #### Create resource-group API for your function app